Apicbase offers you the ability to analyse your food cost in depth with its food cost and margin calculation tools.

 - your target prime cost and profit given the actual sell price and

 - the target sell price and profit given the actual prime cost.

-Simply put, the difference between the two is that in the one your prime cost will be used as a base line, and in the other one the sell price.
-So, if you have a recipe in which you can’t up the sell price, you can select “Calculate Target Prime Cost” and it will show you the prime cost you ought to make in order to reach the required profit margin.
+Simply put, the difference between the two is that in the one your prime cost will be used as a baseline, and in the other one the selling price.
+So, if you have a recipe in which you can’t up the selling price, you can select “Calculate Target Prime Cost” and it will show you the prime cost you ought to make in order to reach the required profit margin.

 If you want to know exactly on which price you should actually sell your food in order to hit the margin based on the prime cost of that recipe, you select the “Calculate Target Sell Price”, which will then show you which price you should be asking for the recipe.

 Food cost on menu level

 The financial tab with the food cost calculation is also available on menu level.
 To read more about creating menus, please go here.